SB-452

 Plain Language

-Manufacturers of publicly distributed online media in Montana that use AI to personalize, curate, or filter what individual users see must disclose that they are using AI for this purpose and must give users the ability to opt out.
-This applies whether the AI controls information flow entirely or only in part.
-Governmental entities are excluded.
-The bill does not define 'manufacturers of publicly distributed online media,' leaving significant ambiguity about which entities are covered — this could include social media platforms, news aggregators, or content recommendation services.
+Manufacturers of publicly distributed online media in Montana that use AI to curate, personalize, or filter the information shown to individual users must disclose that they are using AI for this purpose and must give each user the option to opt out of AI-driven content curation.
+Government entities are exempt.
+The bill does not specify the form, timing, or prominence of the disclosure, nor does it define what opting out entails operationally.

 Statutory Text